juliazimmerman/interferometry/README.md

 Note: The plot will pop up automatically.

 Currently, the simulation has parameters already put in place.
 You can view the parameters used for this plot in the details panel below.
-Click on the small arrow on the left to expand. **Note: It is VERY important you change the value in each line to an *actual number*.
-Or else, the program will not run.**
+Click on the small arrow on the left to expand.

 <details>
 <summary> Data set for geometric time delay analysis, as in rogram (click to expand)</summary>